TargetNoBug/iOSDevelopment/RunLoop/Note_ThreadPG_RunLoops.md

 #### Run Loop Modes
 A run loop mode is a collection of input sources and timers to be monitored and a collection of run loop observers to be notified.
 Each time you run your run loop, you specify (either explicitly or implicitly) a particular “mode” in which to run.
 During that pass of the run loop, only sources associated with that mode are monitored and allowed to deliver their events.
 (Similarly, only observers associated with that mode are notified of the run loop’s progress.)
 Sources associated with other modes hold on to any new events until subsequent passes through the loop in the appropriate mode.

+In your code, you identify modes by name.
+Both Cocoa and Core Foundation define a default mode and several commonly used modes, along with strings for specifying those modes in your code.
+You can define custom modes by simply specifying a custom string for the mode name.
+Although the names you assign to custom modes are arbitrary, the contents of those modes are not.
+You must be sure to add one or more input sources, timers, or run-loop observers to any modes you create for them to be useful.

+**You use modes to filter out events from unwanted sources during a particular pass through your run loop.** Most of the time, you will want to run your run loop in the system-defined “default” mode.
+A modal panel, however, might run in the “modal” mode.
+While in this mode, only sources relevant to the modal panel would deliver events to the thread. **For secondary threads, you might use custom modes to prevent low-priority sources from delivering events during time-critical operations.**
 #### Input Sources
 * Port-Based Sources
 * Custom Input Sources